drupal-mentoring/pain-points-of-contribution/README.md

 ## Setting up bouncer costs money
+Note:
-Note - Setting up bouncer costs money and it requires technical steps to set it up
+ - Setting up bouncer costs money and it requires technical steps to set it up